CLOSE X

 By Jim Ferri

-I’ll admit that when comes to food, I’m not adventurous.
-That crown goes to my wife Marjorie, who believes that the hotter and spicier something is, all the better.
-From my perspective, pepper pushes the culinary envelope far enough.
+That writing is usually undertaken exceptionally well by my wife Marjorie, who believes the hotter and spicier something is, all the better.
+On the other hand, my perspective is pepper pushes the culinary heat index far enough.

 Wandering About the Market

-We wandered about the market for about an hour, and I wondered if I’d see anyone eating guinea pig.
-We continued walking, fascinated not only by bustle and riot of color all about us, but also by several types of vegetables we’d never seen before.
+We had wandered about the market for about an hour, fascinated not only by the bustle and riot of color, but also by several types of vegetables we’d never seen before.
 It was a great way to spend the morning, much better than our visit to the market in Otavalo, which is a tourist trap.
 Cuenca’s market though, was the real thing.
 In fact, I don’t remember seeing more than two or three other foreigners in the whole place.

-After the three of us had wandered down just about every little lane ogling the produce and the people, Cecilia asked us if we wanted to see the meat market.
-It was also where you can see locals eating guinea pig.
+After the three of us had wandered down just about every little lane ogling both the produce and the people, Cecilia asked us if we wanted to see the meat market.
+“It’s also where you can see locals eating cuy,” she added.

 “Of course,” we replied, and followed her out of the open marketplace.
-The meat market is two blocks away she explained, because of the need to separate the butchers from the produce for sanitary reasons.
+The meat market was two blocks away, she explained, because of the need to separate the butchers from the produce for sanitary reasons.

 A Hive of Activity

-It looked like a quiet building from the outside, but when we stepped inside we found a hive of activity.
-Picnic-type tables set up around the periphery, all filled with people eating.
-The place itself ocupies two floors.
-We followed Cecilia up to the second floor, which turned out to be a balcony that looked down upon the butchers below.
+The market looked like a quiet building from the outside, but upon entering we found a hive of activity.
+Picnic-type tables, most filled with people eating, lined the periphery.
+The place itself occupied two floors and we followed Cecilia up to the second, which turned out to be a balcony that looked down upon the butchers below.

 Guinea Pigs Galore